Japanuspus/adventofcode/2022/README.md

 ```

 It would have been less verbose to use a `char` to encode the directions: Would save the enum-definition in return for a default clause.

+## Day 10: Cathode-Ray Tube (34us)

+Worked on first try.
+Spent most time on getting `parse_display` to accept my enum formatting, and on inserting newlines into the part 2 result...